hminh2027/Dodge-Game/README.md

 ## Summary
 If you enjoy using this library, give me a star on Github and share it to your friends :)

-If you have an error caused by the api, please submit an Issue on the repository!
+If you have an error, please submit an Issue on the repository!